Cohdhed/Used-car-price-prediction-app-Nigeria-based-/README.md

 - **Data Analysis:** Exploratory Data Analysis (EDA) is conducted to extract valuable insights from the dataset.
 - **Machine Learning:** The XGBoost Regressor algorithm is utilized to build a predictive pricing model, enhancing accuracy.
 - **Evaluation:** Model performance is assessed using metrics such as RMSE (Root Mean Squared Error), MAE (Mean Absolute Error), and R-squared.

-## Folder Structure

-- **Data Scraping:** This directory houses the Python script responsible for web scraping.
-Additionally, it includes a CSV file named 'car_prices.csv,' which supplements the scraped dataset.

-- **train.csv:** The primary dataset used for the car price prediction project.

-- **Used_Car_Price_Prediction.ipynb:** A Jupyter notebook detailing the step-by-step process, including data preprocessing, analysis and visualizations, feature engineering, and model building.

-- **README.md:** This comprehensive file provides a detailed project overview.
-Explore the notebooks for an in-depth understanding of the project's methodology.
-Your feedback and suggestions are highly valued!

-## Deployment
-The project has been successfully deployed, allowing users to interact with the predictive model.
+- **Deployment:** The project has been successfully deployed, allowing users to interact with the predictive model.
 Visit the deployed app to experience real-time used car price predictions based on the insights gained from the project.

 [Explore the Deployed App](#) (Add the deployed app link here)